vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/yAmunaH/stotra-ratnam/rAjAjI.md

 Tvadeeya bhuktojjhita seshabhojinaa tvayaa nisrishtaatma bharena yad yathaa priyena senaapatinaa nyavedi tat tathaanujaanantam udaara veeksanaih.

-63 (O Lord) Your Commander-in-chief, Vishvaksena, who eats the left overs, after You have taken your food, he who is beloved of You, who enjoys his power only because of You, who secures Your assent through Your lofty glances and significant looks, for the submissions made by him (when will I be able to serve and be blessed?).

-In the previous two slokas, Adisesha and Garuda had been eulogized.
-In this sloka, the reference is to Vishvaksena.
-Though all the Nityasuris are equal, it is only in this sloka, the word "priyena" (the one who is beloved of you) is used.
-Maybe for this reason, it is said that Parasara Bhattar often used to give discourses on this sloka alone.

-Vishvaksena is the commander-in-chief of the army.
-He is delegated with authority by the Lord.
-He accordingly exercises his powers.
-On occasions, he may have to seek the approval of the Lord, either for what he has done or for what is proposed to be done.
-On such occasions, the Lord would accord his approval by a mere glance ("udaara veekshanaih") when the proposal was submitted to him ("nyavedi").

-Vishvaksena is referred to as one who eats what is left by the Lord.
-What is the significance?
-Any devotee more so a Nityasuri will only eat whatever is the residue, after the food (naivedya) is offered to the Lord.
-Since among the Nityasuris, he enjoys a special position with the Lord, being "priyena", this point of "seshabhojana" is emphasised.
-Vishvaksena eats what is left by 6 64 Sri Yamunacharya's the Lord and exercises the power given by the Lord (tvaya nisrishta atmabharena).

 हताखिलक्लेशमलैः स्वभावतः त्वदानुकूल्यैकरसैस्तवोचितैः । गृहीततत्तत्परिचारसाधनैः निषेव्यमाणं सचिवैर्यथोचितम् ॥ ४३ ॥

 Hataakhila klesa malaih svabhaavatah tvad aanukoolyaikarasaih tavochitaih grheeta tat-tat-parichaara saadhanaih nishevyamaanam sachivaih yathochitam.

-You are attended on by a host of Nityasuris, who by their nature are untainted by afflictions and blemishes, and who by their singular devotion are fully equipped to serve you in the most appropriate manner and are best suited to attend on you (when will I be able to serve you and be blessed?).

-In the previous slokas Ananta, Garuda and Vishvaksena had been hymned.
-Alavandar now eulogizes the Nityasuris - those who are always attending on the Lord at Vaikuntham.
-These people are not contaminated by afflictions - attractions and repulsive things, caused by and through worldly contacts.
-They seek pleasure only by and in serving the Lord.
-Yamuna seeks the Lord, who is attended on by this retinue.

-The Nityasuris do not have (have lost) "klesha" and "malaih", that is sorrows and sins.
-They are free from afflictions like Avidya (ignorance), Ahankara (ego), Raga, Dvesha (likes and hatred).
-The sloka has the word "svabhavatah" as a word preceding the above, meaning that the Nityasuris are naturally free from the afflictions, as the Nityasuris have never been contaminated with the sins of "samsara", while on the other hand, the "muktas" or the liberated souls have only through an effort succeeded in liberating themselves from the samsaric bonds.
-Hence, the use of the word "svabhavatah".

-These nityasuris are singularly (ekarasaih) devoted to serving the Lord (tvat anukulya).
-They are fully equipped for serving 65 the Lord (tattat parichara sadhanah).
-"Equipped" here should be interpreted to mean that they have the fan, the whisk etc., for offering service to the Lord.

 अपूर्वनानारसभावनिर्भरप्रबुद्धयां मुग्धविदग्धलीलया । क्षणाणुवत् क्षिप्तपरादिकालया प्रहर्षयन्तं महिषीं महाभुजम् ॥ ४४ ॥

 Apoorva naanaarasa bhaava nirbhara prabuddhayaa mugdha vidagdha leelayaa, kshanaanuvat kshiptaparaadi kaalayaa praharshayantam mahimsheem mahaabhujam.

-You, who are of long arms, exhilarate Sri with lovely and skilful sport, which consists of diverse and new sentiments and emotions as to make aeons of time pass quickly, like brief moments.

-In slokas 37, 38 and part of 39, the reference was to Sri alone.
-In this sloka, Alavandar is hymning the Lord sporting with Sri.
-In a sense, this sloka is complementary to sloka (38).
-In sloka (38), it was mentioned that the Lord enjoys the bliss of perpetual communion with Sri and that Sri surprises the Lord with her ever fresh attributes.
-In this sloka, the reference is to the "leela" (plays) of the Lord.
-They are fresh and many ("apoorva" and "nana").
-They are to make the Queen ("mahishim") the goddess, in this case, happy.
-What is the duration of these "leelas"?
-Two words are used "para" and "adi".
-The word "para" refers to the lifetime of Brahma while the word "Adi" refers to the lifetime of crores of Brahmas.
-Though the "leelas" may be for an eternally long time, it appears as if it was for a fraction of a second ("kshana anuvat").

 अचिन्त्यदिव्याद्भुतनित्ययौवनस्वभावलावण्यमयामृतोदधिम् ।